Ernest C. Garcia II Sells 50,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the company’s stock in a transaction that occurred on Monday, April 12th.
-The stock was sold at an average price of $265.59, for a total transaction of $13,279,500.00.
-Following the sale, the insider now owns 3,400 shares in the company, valued at $903,006.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the business’s stock in a transaction on Friday, April 16th.
+The stock was sold at an average price of $274.73, for a total transaction of $13,736,500.00.
+Following the completion of the sale, the insider now owns 6,003 shares in the company, valued at approximately $1,649,204.19.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
 Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

-Carvana (NYSE:CVNA) last issued its quarterly earnings results on Thursday, February 25th.
-The company reported ($0.41) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.48) by $0.07.
-The firm had revenue of $1.83 billion during the quarter, compared to the consensus estimate of $1.59 billion.
+Carvana (NYSE:CVNA) last posted its quarterly earnings results on Thursday, February 25th.
+The company reported ($0.41) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.48) by $0.07.
 Carvana had a negative return on equity of 43.19% and a negative net margin of 3.06%.
-As a group, equities analysts predict that Carvana Co. will post -2.29 earnings per share for the current fiscal year.
+The company had revenue of $1.83 billion for the quarter, compared to analysts’ expectations of $1.59 billion.
+On average, research analysts anticipate that Carvana Co. will post -2.29 earnings per share for the current year.

-Several research analysts have commented on the stock.
-Citigroup boosted their price target on shares of Carvana from $305.00 to $350.00 in a report on Tuesday, March 2nd.
-JMP Securities increased their target price on Carvana from $250.00 to $290.00 and gave the company a “market outperform” rating in a report on Thursday, March 4th.
-Morgan Stanley upgraded Carvana from an “equal weight” rating to an “overweight” rating and set a $420.00 price target on the stock in a research note on Thursday, March 4th.
-Robert W. Baird upped their price objective on Carvana from $285.00 to $325.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 16th.
-Finally, Cowen boosted their target price on Carvana from $250.00 to $336.00 and gave the stock an “outperform” rating in a research note on Monday, March 1st.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and nineteen have assigned a buy rating to the company.
-Carvana has an average rating of “Buy” and an average target price of $266.27.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Panagora Asset Management Inc. purchased a new stake in shares of Carvana in the fourth quarter valued at about $26,000.
+Eudaimonia Partners LLC purchased a new stake in Carvana during the third quarter worth about $25,000.
+Heritage Wealth Advisors acquired a new position in Carvana during the fourth quarter worth about $48,000.
+Chiron Capital Management LLC acquired a new stake in Carvana in the 3rd quarter valued at about $56,000.
+Finally, CNB Bank grew its holdings in Carvana by 42.5% during the 4th quarter.
+CNB Bank now owns 285 shares of the company’s stock valued at $68,000 after buying an additional 85 shares during the last quarter.
+Institutional investors and hedge funds own 48.41% of the company’s stock.

 Carvana Company Profile